| Title: | Simulating Neutral Landscape Models |

 an extension of Brownian motion in which the amount of correlation between

-steps is controlled by frac_dim
+steps is controlled by frac_dim.
+A high value of frac_dim produces a

 relatively smooth, correlated surface while a low value produces a rough, uncorrelated one.